eswan18/syntactproject/_posts/2018-03-20-web-speed-trends.md

 But while you might not be able to escape the weekday run on video content, it might be worth rearranging your weekends; even Saturday and Sunday have better internet speeds earlier in the day.
 Binge in the mornings!
 It's better than hitting the gym anyway.

+The full analysis can be found at [https://github.com/eswan18/web_speed_trends](https://github.com/eswan18/web_speed_trends).
 If you have ideas for further analysis of practical data, I would love to hear them.
 Find me on Twitter at [@eswan18](http://www.twitter.com/eswan18).